PromInc/organic-search-analytics/README.md

 -  MySQL

 ## Installation
 1. Setup a hosting environemnt.
 PHP (5.4.1+) and MySQL are required.
-If you'd like to install and run this on a local machine, I suggest using [XAMPP](https://www.apachefriends.org/index.html) or [MAMP](https://www.mamp.info/en/).
+This program can be run on a local machine - using [XAMPP](https://www.apachefriends.org/index.html) or [MAMP](https://www.mamp.info/en/) works great for this configuration.
-2. Copy the files from this repository to your new hosting environment.
+2. Copy the repository to the new hosting environment.
 3. Within the new directory, create a directory named `config`.
 4. Add a MySQL Database.
-Create it with whatever name you prefer, thought **organic-search-analytics** is suggested.
+Any database name can be used, though **organic-search-analytics** is suggested.
 5. Import database structure.
-Using phpMyAdmin or other MySQL tools, import the file: settings/mysql_structure.sql
+Using phpMyAdmin or other MySQL tools, import the file: organic-search-analytics/organic-search-analytics.sql
 6. Setup Google API Access
   1. Go to the [Google Developers Console](https://console.developers.google.com/project).
   2. Click the **Create Project** button